 A useful review of the neurological clinical assessment can be found at Neuroexam.com.

 Based on the initial findings, a detailed assessment is performed to gather and incorporate new information and to further clarify the most likely cause of presenting signs and symptoms, whether cervicogenic, vestibular, or other.
 Assessment findings will help determine the priorities in treatment planning and implementation.

 Clinical Tip: The findings of the neurological scan will help determine sequence and direction of assessment.

 Cervicogenic signs and symptoms may include neck pain, dizziness, headache and difficulty with balance or unsteadiness.
-Several of these symptoms are similar to, or overlap with, vestibular signs and symptoms in concussion or persistent post-concussive symptoms.2
+Several of these symptoms are similar to, or overlap with, other headache subtypes, vestibular signs and symptoms in concussion or persistent post-concussive symptoms.3

-Cervical assessment includes levels C0-C4, as symptoms of headache and neck pain may originate from impairments at these levels.28,29 In the event of positive findings, such as symptom provocation or alleviation, a more detailed assessment of the appropriate level(s), including biomechanical assessment, is carried out.
-Physiotherapists who do not routinely use manual therapy in their practice may consult a manual therapy colleague.
+Cervical assessment includes a cervical scan and preliminary biomechanical assessment of the cervical and upper thoracic spine.
+In the event of positive findings, such as symptom provocation or alleviation, a more detailed assessment of the appropriate level(s), is carried out.
+Physiotherapists who do not routinely use manual therapy in their practice may consult a physiotherapist who routinely uses these skills.

-The Cervical Joint Position Error Test (JPET) is believed to assess cervico-cephalic proprioception and neck reposition sense.32 It is easy to administer and test the patient’s ability to relocate his/her head back to center after maximal or submaximal rotation in the transverse and sagittal planes.
+The Cervical Joint Position Error Test (JPET) is believed to assess cervico-cephalic proprioception and neck reposition sense.33 It is easy to administer and tests the patient’s ability to relocate his/her head back to center after maximal or submaximal rotation in the transverse and sagittal planes.